Bayes Theorem Calculator

 Of course, similar to the above example, this calculation only holds if we know nothing else about the tested person.
 However, if we know that he is part of a high-risk demographic (30% prevalence) and has also shown erratic behavior the posterior probability is then 97.71% or higher: much closer to the naively expected accuracy.
 However, if we also know that among such demographics the test has a lower specificity of 80% (i.e. due to it picking up on use which happened 12h or 24h before the test) then the calculator will output only 68.07% probability, demonstrating once again that the outcome of the Bayes formula calculation can be highly sensitive to the accuracy of the entered probabilities.

-If we have 4 machines in a factory and we have observed that machine A is very reliable with rate of products below the QA threshold of 1%, machine B is less reliable with a rate of 2%, machine C has a defective products rate of 4% and, finally, machine D: 5%.
+The Bayes theorem can be useful in a QA scenario.
+If we have 4 machines in a factory and we have observed that machine A is very reliable with rate of products below the QA threshold of 1%, machine B is less reliable with a rate of 4%, machine C has a defective products rate of 5% and, finally, machine D: 10%.
 If we know that A produces 35% of all products, B: 30%, C: 15% and D: 20%, what is the probability that a given defective product came from machine A?

 Let us say that we have a spam filter trained with data in which the prevalence of emails with the word "discount" is 1%.
 Furthermore, it is able to generally identify spam emails with 98% sensitivity (2% false negative rate) and 99.6% specificity (0.4% false positive rate).
 If the filter is given an email that it identifies as spam, how likely is it that it contains "discount"?
 In this case, which is equivalent to the breast cancer one, it is obvious that it is all about the base rate and that both sensitivity and specificity say nothing of it.
-The likelihood that the so-identified email contains the word "discount" is only 4.81%.
+The likelihood that the so-identified email contains the word "discount" can be calculated with a Bayes rule calculator to be only 4.81%.

 Base rate fallacy